bgamari/ghc-wiki-import/ghc-debuggers.md

-The [Ghci Debugger](ghci-debugger) was developled under the Google SoC initiative.
+The [Ghci Debugger](ghci-debugger) was developed under the Google SoC initiative.
 The implementation is an extension to Ghci, called at debug time, and the main contributions are

 - A closure viewer, capable of showing intermediate computations without forcing them, and without depending on types (and of course that excludes dependency on Show instances)